 Take the back bodice piece and repeat steps 1 – 5.

 8. Draw a dot at the distance you’ve chosen for mark E under the middle neckline point.

 9. Draw the new neckline between the dot you placed in step 8 to the end of the line you made in step 2.

 Now you’ve also made the back piece for your tank top pattern.

 Cut out the fabric.
 Seam allowance is included (3/8″- 1cm).
 Sew the shoulder and side seams.
 Press the seams towards the back.

-To finish the armhole and neckline we are using ribbing.
-The width of the ribbing piece should be in between 85% and 90% of the length of the armhole or neckline.
+To finish the armhole and neckline, we are using ribbing.
+The ribbing piece’s width should be between 85% and 90% of the length of the armhole or neckline.
 Use this formula to calculate the amount of ribbing you will need: